bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Tips and techniques:

 - **Conduct stakeholder interviews:** Arrange meetings with key stakeholders to gather their perspectives on who the target audience is and how they interact with the product.
-- **Create scenario-based user stories:** Develop user stories that illustrate different ways each audience type interacts with the product.
+- **Create scenario-based user stories:** Write user stories that illustrate different ways each audience type interacts with the product.

 Questions to reflect: